 Spear phishing is a type of phishing attack that targets a specific organization or individual.
 Spear phishing is an email spoofing attack that aims to infect the victim with malware or trick them into revealing sensitive data and sensitive information.

 Like regular phishing emails, spear phishing campaigns masquerade as a trusted source.
-Unlike generic phishing emails, spear phishing is a targeted attack and won't generally come from a well-known company or popular website like Microsoft, Google or LinkedIn.
+But unlike generic phishing emails, spear phishing is a targeted attack and won't generally come from a well-known company or popular website like Microsoft, Google or LinkedIn.

-Spear phishing attempts masquerade as colleagues or an executive at your organization.
-Without proper education, spear phishing campaigns can be damaging, which is why it is important to educate employees to double-check suspicious emails that request confidential information.
+Spear phishing attempts commonly involve threat actors posing colleagues or an executive at your organization.
+Without proper education, spear phishing can be damaging, which is why it is important to educate employees to double-check suspicious emails that request confidential information.

 How Does Spear Phishing Work?

-Spear phishing is a relatively unsophisticated cyber attack when compared to a more technology-powered attack like the WannaCry ransomware cryptoworm.
+Spear phishing, one of the many human factors in cybersecurity, is a relatively unsophisticated cyber attack when compared to a more technology-powered attack like the WannaCry ransomware cryptoworm.

 However, the quantity and quality of phishing emails have dramatically improved over the last decade and it's becoming increasingly difficult to detect spear phishing emails without prior knowledge.